 They should always be fitted to your own private driveway and never fitted to a public highway, pavement, or road.

-The drop hinged or fold down security post are fixed to the ground by bolts screwed into the paving surface or by fixing abase with concrete within the driveway for the post to fit into.
+The folding posts are fixed to the ground by bolts screwed into the paving surface or by fixing abase with concrete within the driveway for the post to fit into.

-Fold down, hinged, or drop-down driveway posts are usually the cheapest security posts for driveways you can have fitted.
+Folding, hinged, collapsible or drop-down driveway posts are usually the cheapest security posts for driveways you can have fitted.
 They give good security against being rammed with another vehicle.
 There is also a good selection to choose from.
 Although they are not as strong as a pull up telescopic post.

 SPEC: POST - 63.5mm diameter x 620mm o/height.